 A \$30 application fee is required of candidates for a degree.
-Application for a degree must be made at the Office of Admissions and Registrar and the fee paid according to the specific dates listed in chapter 6 (Bachelor's Degree Regulations).
+Application for a degree must be made at the Enrollment Services Center and the fee paid according to the specific dates listed in chapter 6 (Bachelor's Degree Regulations).
 This fee is nonrefundable and must be paid each time an application for degree is filed.
 The degree application fee does not cover cap and gown rental or purchase.